aquasecurity/kube-bench/docs/README.md

   ...
 ```

-`path` is used when the keyword is an option set in a JSON or YAML config file.
+`path` is used when a keyword is an option set in a JSON or YAML config file.
 The associated `audit` command is usually `cat /path/to/config-yaml-or-json`.
 For example: